Petra Bayr: Member of the National Council, 2002–present

+In addition to her committee assignments, Bayr was also a member of the Austrian delegation to the Inter-Parliamentary Union from 2012 to 2021.

+Member of the Parliamentary Assembly of the Council of Europe, 2018–present

-In addition to her committee assignments, Bayr has been part of the Austrian delegation to the Parliamentary Assembly of the Council of Europe since January 2018.
+Since 2018, Bayr has been part of the Austrian delegation to the Parliamentary Assembly of the Council of Europe.
 Within the Assembly, she has chaired the Committee on the Election of Judges to the European Court of Human Rights since 2024.
-She led the Assembly's observer mission to the 2025 Kosovan parliamentary election.
-She was also a member of the Inter-Parliamentary Union from 2012 to 2021.
+She led the Assembly's observer mission to the February 2025 Kosovan parliamentary election.

+Since 2026, Bayr has been serving as the Assembly's president, making her the third Austrian national holding that office since 1949, after Peter Schieder (2002-2005) and Karl Czernetz (1975-1978).